|Date of Birth||17 October 1913, Trinidad, West Indies|

 In March 1938 Miss Marsh, long one of Hollywood's most eligible bachelorettes, wed stockbroker Albert Scott, the former husband of actress Colleen Moore.
 After the marriage she made only five more feature films.
 "I loved acting," she told author Richard Lamparski, "but I had become a professional because we needed the money.
 In 1938 I married a businessman and just drifted away from acting."
 PRC's money-starved comedy House of Errors (1942) is her last film to date.

-In the late 1950s Marian, now a widowed mother of two, was briefly lured back to acting, appearing in an episode of the popular John Forsythe sitcom "Bachelor Father" and an episode of Schlitz Playhouse (1951) before retiring in 1959.
+In the late 1950s Marian, was briefly lured back to acting, appearing in an episode of the popular John Forsythe sitcom "Bachelor Father" and an episode of Schlitz Playhouse (1951) before retiring in 1959.
 One year later she married aviation pioneer and wealthy entrepreneur Clifford Henderson and moved to Palm Desert, California, a town Henderson founded in the 1940s.

 In the 1960s Marian founded Desert Beautiful, a non-profit, all-volunteer conservation organization to promote environmental and beautification programs.
 "We planted palm trees along the West Coast and were the first to plant palms in the lower valley [Coachella] to Palm Springs.
 If you want to leave something behind, plant a tree!" she told author Dan Van Neste in a 1998 interview.

-After Cliff Henderson died in 1984, Marian continued to live in the Henderson ranch house while presiding over his financial affairs and continuing her charitable work.
+After Cliff Henderson died in 1984, Marian continued to live in the Henderson ranch house continuing her charitable work.
 Miss Marsh remained in Palm Desert through 2005 and died in 2006.
 Near her end, Miss March was less active but still committed to her beloved Desert Beautiful.
 She retains fond memories of her filmmaking years and expresses appreciation for the continuing interest in her career.
 When asked how she'd like to be remembered in 1998, the modest, ever-gracious star simply replied, "For doing my best.
 I think anything I've ever tried, I tried to do my best.
 In the end, that's all you can do!"

 - IMDb Mini Biography By: Dan Van Neste